blbadger/polyroots/README.md

-# fractal_roots
+# Polynomial roots

-A few methods to find which regions converge on a polynomial root.
+A few programs to find which regions converge on a polynomial root, and which do not.
+Evaluate trajectories and generate images for Newton's method, Halley's method, and the secant method.